CHTC/chtc-website-source/file-avail-largedata.md

 - **Backup your files**: As with all CHTC file spaces, CHTC does not back up your files in `/staging`.

-- **Use bash script commands to access large files**: Files placed in `/staging` should **NEVER** be listed in the submit file, but rather accessed via the job's executable (aka .sh) script.
+- **Use bash script commands to access files in `/staging`**: Files placed in `/staging` should **NEVER** be listed in the submit file, but rather accessed via the job's executable (aka .sh) script.
 More details provided [below](TBD).

-- **Use the transfer server**: We expect that users will only use our dedicated transfer server, transfer.chtc.wisc.edu, instead of the submit server, to upload and download their large files to and from `/staging`.
-Transferring large files with the submit server can potentially disrupt job submission for you and other users.
+- **Use the transfer server**: We expect that users will only use our dedicated transfer server, transfer.chtc.wisc.edu, instead of the submit server, to upload and download appropriate files to and from `/staging`.
+Transferring files to `/staging` with the submit server can negatively impact job submission for you and other users.
 More details provide [below](#transfer-server).

 - **Quota control**:`/staging` directories include disk space and